phaethonp/we-ai/readme.md

 The expected outcome is a transformation of disjointed steps into a seamless, assembly-line-like operation, effectively morphing the process into a more factory-like paradigm.<br><br>

+# Key components of the framework

-# 1. Connect Your data sources to AI engine
+## 1. Connect Your data sources to AI engine
 Integrate Your Data Sources with Our AI Engine: **Unlock** the potential of **untouched data reservoirs**.
 Transform every piece of information into a valuable data source.
 Accumulate, order, and systematize data to construct an all-encompassing knowledge base.<br><br>
 <img width="624" alt="Screenshot 2023-06-15 at 22 28 19" src="https://github.com/phaethonp/we-ai/assets/33053426/058b2632-22b6-4c07-81bd-841ee92fc43a">
 <br><br>
-# 2. Create AI Data Warehouse from Raw, Structured, or Unstructured data
+## 2. Create AI Data Warehouse from Raw, Structured, or Unstructured data
 Harness the power of our AI framework to establish a unified source of information. <br>

 <img width="1208" alt="Screenshot 2023-06-15 at 22 52 56" src="https://github.com/phaethonp/we-ai/assets/33053426/f3feb841-b4f9-41b2-8867-bc2bcc09e714"><br><br>
-# 3. Query unstructured data with natural language
+## 3. Query unstructured data with natural language

 <img width="1024" alt="Screenshot 2023-06-15 at 23 43 13" src="https://github.com/phaethonp/we-ai/assets/33053426/12df28b9-036c-43ad-8e31-074bc4669bac">
 <br> Image from our chatgpt plugin retrieving data from the vector database deployed http://3.8.31.17:8000/docs#/default/get_nearest_neighbors
 <br><br><br>

-# 4. Build powerful applications over your data <br>
+## 4. Build powerful applications over your data <br>
 Build Services you can not get anywhere else:<br>
-**AI-Powered Collaboration Platform:** Enhances stakeholder communication, reducing friction and improving project transparency.
+**AI-Powered Collaboration Platform:** Enhances stakeholder communication, reducing friction and improving project transparency.<br>
 <br>
 **Data Aggregation and Visualization:** Captures, aggregates, and presents project data comprehensively.<br>